SNTSVV/DAMAT_Tutorial/README.md

 ## Conclusion
 This example is intended to show that, with the help of DAMAt, a user can obtain valuable indication on how to improve a test suite.
-The new libcsp test suite, while intentionally still very limited and simple, should be more capable of identifying problems in the SUT than it was at the start.
+The new test suite for  _libCSP_, while intentionally still very limited and simple, should be more capable of identifying problems in the SUT than it was at the start.